319SoftDev/wiki-project-group-the-last-of-us-the-back-row/bowl/Cultures/Hispanic.md

 <img src="https://www.thespruceeats.com/thmb/Bv18WdxCThc1QQyoOOgP3vZ35T4=/1500x0/filters:no_upscale():max_bytes(150000):strip_icc()/yellow-rice-and-pink-beans-recipe-2138049-hero-01-7ee1abf7c21f4e33b2212ac2f4ceda10.jpg" alt="Dish of Yellow Rice" width=250px>
 Credit: The Spruce / Danielle Moore

 Originally, it was made in Spain, seasoned and colored with Saffron.
-However, due to colonization and immigration, it would later on be seasoned with spices like Tumeric or Goya Sazon.
+However, due to colonization and immigration, it would later on be brought to what is now Latin America and seasoned with spices like Tumeric or Goya Sazon.

 > [Go back to Main Page](../rice.md)
 > [Go to "Recipes"](../Recipes/Recipe_Selection.md)